sbt/website/src/reference/04-Detailed-Topics/06-Launcher/02-Launcher-Architecture.md

 The primary purpose of the sbt launcher is to resolve applications and run them.
 This is done through the `[app]` configuration section.
-See :doc:Configuration for more information on how to configure module resolution.
+See [launcher configuration][Launcher-Configuration] for more information on how to configure module resolution.

 Module resolution is performed using the Ivy dependency managemnet